dwwe2017/php-orm-rf-module-skeletton/README.md

-# tsi2-module-skeletton
+# Phorm RF Skeletton
-The framework for the development of an extension module for the Tea(m)speak Interface 2 Framework
+The framework for the development of an extension module for the Php Orm React Framework

+.. will be updated! ..

 #### Use of React and JSX in the frontend